Skip to content

 const creq = {

-threeDSServerTransID: decodedToken.threeDsServerTransId,
+threeDSServerTransID: decodedToken.three_ds_server_trans_id,

-acsTransID: decodedToken.acsTransID,
+acsTransID: decodedToken.acs_trans_id,

-messageVersion: decodedToken.messageVersion,
+messageVersion: decodedToken.message_version,

 messageType: "CReq",

-challengeWindowSize: decodedToken.challengeWindowSize
+challengeWindowSize: decodedToken.challenge_window_size

 };